 About the Global Child Nutrition Forum

-Organized by the Global Child Nutrition Foundation (GCNF), and the UN World Food Programme (WFP) Centre of Excellence against Hunger, in partnership with varying host countries, the Forum brings together those interested in school feeding and child nutrition programs, including representatives of government offices, companies, international organizations, NGOs, academic institutions, and many others.
-The Forum encourages open dialogue and the sharing of experiences, best practices, lessons learned, challenges, and options to sustainably support nutritious home-grown school meal programs.
+Organized by the Global Child Nutrition Foundation (GCNF), in partnership with varying host countries and organizations, the Forum brings together those interested in school feeding and child nutrition programs, including representatives of government offices, businesses, international organizations, NGOs, academic institutions, and many others.
+The Forum encourages open dialogue and the sharing of experiences, best practices, lessons learned, challenges and options to sustainably support nutritious home-grown school meal programs.
 The Forum is hosted in a different country each year, affording participants the opportunity to visit local schools and see one another’s programs in action.
-Upon returning home, participants serve as resources in their countries and often for neighboring countries developing school feeding programs.
+Upon returning home, participants serve as resources in their countries and often for neighboring countries’ school feeding programs.